August 21 – October 6, 2017

 Thursday, October 5, 10:30am: On Loving Women, with LGBTQ Resources

 George Mason University

-“Our Comics, Ourselves” is generously supported by the George Mason University Departments of Women & Gender Studies and History and Art History, the African and African American Studies Program, the School of Art, the Film and Video Studies Program, the College of Visual and Performing Arts; the School of Conflict Analysis and Resolution; the Honors College, INTO Mason, the University Curator, University Libraries, and University Life.
+“Our Comics, Ourselves” is generously supported by the George Mason University Department of Women & Gender Studies, the Department of History and Art History, the African and African American Studies Program, the School of Art, the Department of English, the Film and Video Studies Program, the College of Visual and Performing Arts, the School of Conflict Analysis and Resolution; the Honors College, INTO Mason, the University Curator, University Libraries, and University Life.

 A special thank you for support and contributions: